Who Are Habitat Homeownership Applicants? Habitat for Humanity builds affordable homes for low-income families who need decent affordable housing.

 Where Is HFHB Building?
 HFHB builds throughout Broward County, in places we can find affordable land.
-Currently, we are building primarily in the City of Pompano Beach, which is located in northeast Broward County.
-Once you have completed 100 hours (single applicant) or 150 hours (co-applicants) of sweat equity, we will meet with you to review your site assignment.
+Currently, we are building primarily in the City of Miramar and the City of Pompano Beach.
+After being selected into the program, once you have completed 100 hours (single applicant) or 150 hours (co-applicants) of sweat equity, we will meet with you to review your site assignment.

 How Long Does the Program Take to Complete?
 Although it may vary, the average length of time it takes homeowner candidates to complete the program is 18 months.
 You must attend 12 homeownership classes, complete a total of 300 sweat equity hours and save for closing costs ($2,000).
 To keep you on track, you are required to put in a minimum of three Saturdays each month and attend monthly workshops as scheduled.

 What Makes a Habitat Broward Home Affordable?
 Because of volunteer labor and donations from organizations and individuals, Habitat homes are sold to homeowners at no profit.
 Also, they are financed with a 0%-interest mortgage that is fixed typically for a 30- year term.